Coac-syf/MUTANT/README.md

 ## Run Code
 `python main.py`

-If you want to change dataset, please change the value of 'dataset' in the main.py, and change the values of parameters 'window_length', 'hidden_size'
+If you want to change dataset, please change the value of 'dataset' in the main.py, and change the values of parameters 'window_length', 'hidden_size' etc.